 Requirements below must be met in order to receive graduate credit (FOR545).

-2. Graduate students must demonstrate a more thorough understanding of soil science by
+2. Graduate students must demonstrate a higher level of understanding (compared to undergraduate students)

-The paper/project report should cover the topic in sufficient depth.
-Normally, this translates to
+The paper/project report should cover the topic in sufficient depth, demonstrating synthesis of the relevant literature.
+Typically

-Journal [Style manual link].
-The paper must meet all standards of scientific and academic honesty
+Journal.
+The paper must be original (not recycled from another course}.
+The paper must meet all standards of scientific and academic

-The following targets will help you to organize your work and complete the paper by the end of the semester.
+The following target dates will help you to organize your work and complete the paper by the end of the semester.

 I am happy to provide feedback as you meet the following deadlines.